 - Are the California Common Core Standards addressed in the Math Festivals?

 - Which Math Festival Topic is best for our students?

-- How many students can you accommodate in one day?
+- How large a school can you accommodate in one day?
+Two days?

 - Why is it best for mixed grade levels to attend each Math Festival session?